PixelRocket-Shop/oldskool-html-bootstrap/README.md

 * Slidedown search bar

+## Build Tool
+We used Webpack 4 to compile and build the template.
+[You can read more about Webpack here](https://webpack.js.org/).

+There are two commands for you to run for Webpack:
+** npm start ** This starts the Webpack devserver.
+It will automatically open the site in your browser.
+Any time you save a file, the browser will refresh.
+Be aware that if you amend the JSON data, or add a new file after starting Webpack devserver, you may have to restart Webpack for it to pickup the new file/data change.
+** npm run build ** This builds your template.
+It uses the files located in the src folder and outputs the compiled files to the dist folder.

 ## Bootstrap Documentation
 Bootstrap already has a comprehensive documentation site that will guide you in setting up and using all default Bootstrap features.
 Please refer to Bootstrap's doc site first for any default Bootstrap features: [Visit Bootstrap's Doc Site](https://getbootstrap.com/docs/5.0/getting-started/introduction/)

 ## File structure
 📁 dist - Generated version of the template.
 Go here if you do not want to work with the template source code.
 But be warned: if you customise anything in this folder directly, and then later recompile the template using webpack, unless you move the dist folder out of the template, your changes will be overridden.

 📁 node_modules - Directory where NPM installs dependancies.
 You will not see this folder until you complete the template installation.
 You do not need to create this folder.

 📁 src - Template source code.
 Go here to customise your template.

 📁 assets - Template assets such as CSS, JS, Images etc.